MoserMichael/teach-your-children-well/README.md

 New project: I should focus more on my kids, instead of posting stupid stuff into social networks (or instead of coding up other useless stuff) "teach your children well" Let's try...

+It is relatively easy for me to dig up something of interest on "the internet", maybe i will succeed at teaching my kids on how to do that.
+The trick is basically to keep digging.

+--
+One rational: me getting bored on "the internet"

 I guess that social networks are turning into some kind of tool for social control, it's a new trick of those who are in charge:

 Once upon a time they used to find a single narrative, one that would fit everyone.